thejsway/thejsway/README.md

 ## Overview

-"The JavaScript Way" is a book to help you get off to a good start in the JavaScript universe or catch up with its newest evolutions.
-Here are some highlights:
+"The JavaScript Way" is a book to help you get off to a good start in the JavaScript universe or catch up with its latest evolutions.
+It was carefully designed to be:

-* Designed to be as beginner-friendly as possible, while covering some advanced concepts and following good practices.
-* No complex setup needed: start working immediately from your browser.
+* **Beginner-friendly, yet comprehensive**.
+You'll learn the essentials parts of the language all the way to the basics of full-stack web development.
+No previous knowledge needed!
+* **Standards-aligned**.
+From start to finish, the book enforces good programming habits, embraces ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
-* Written from scratch using the latest language standard (ES6/ES2015), avoiding awkwardnesses from the past and giving you future-proof knowledge.
+* **Future-proof**.
+It is entirely written using the recent ES2015 syntax, avoiding awkwardnesses from the past.
-* Each chapter is accompanied by a series of exercises to put your newly acquired skills into practice.
+* **Practice-oriented**.
+No learning comes without doing!
+Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
+A three-part project will guide you in the creation of a complete social news web application.
+* **Easy to follow**.
+Code along directly in your browser or build yourself a great JavaScript development environment.

-This repository contains the book source files.
+This repository contains the book manuscript files, free to read.
 Your [contributions](CONTRIBUTING.md) are most welcome.

 Read a bit more about this project [here](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e).